kartverket/GeomCompare/docs/gettingstarted.rst

 *GeomCompare* provides three main classes that can be used to compare two datasets of geometrical features:

-- :py:class:`SQLiteGeomRefDB`
+- :class:`.SQLiteGeomRefDB`
-- :py:class:`PostGISGeomRefDB`
+- :class:`.PostGISGeomRefDB`
-- :py:class:`RtreeGeomRefDB`
+- :class:`.RtreeGeomRefDB`

 These classes present an interface to store or give access to a *reference* dataset/database of geometrical features, to which a *test* dataset can be compared.
 Instances of these classes present a similar API, but they all have pros and cons when compared against each others.
-Presently, the class :py:class:`SQLiteGeomRefDB` gives more flexibility to the user and will therefore be used in the following examples.
+Presently, the class :class:`.SQLiteGeomRefDB` gives more flexibility to the user and will therefore be used in the following examples.

 Comparison of two geometries
 """"""""""""""""""""""""""""